ruby/debug/CONTRIBUTING.md

 Also, if you enter `$ bin/gentest target.rb --open=chrome` there, Chrome will be executed.
 If you need to modify existing tests, it is basically a good idea to regenerate them by the test generator instead of rewriting them directly.
 Please refer to [the Microsoft "Debug Adapter Protocol" article](https://microsoft.github.io/debug-adapter-protocol/specification) to learn more about DAP formats.
-Please refer to [Procol viewer for "Chrome DevTools Protocol"](https://chromedevtools.github.io/devtools-protocol/) to learn more about CDP formats.
+Please refer to [the "Chrome DevTools Protocol" official documentation](https://chromedevtools.github.io/devtools-protocol/) to learn more about CDP formats.

 2. High-level tests